SwayamGupta12345/e-commerce-system-in-cpp/README.md

 # E-Commerce System

 This is a comprehensive and responsive e-commerce system implemented in C++ using vectors and other standard libraries.
-The system was developed as a second-year coding project, focusing on essential features for managing an online store.
+The system was developed as a second-year semester project, focusing on essential features for managing an online store.

 ## Features